Approvals or Permits Issued Submittal Requirements Additional Information Expected Processing Time for Development Projects Fees Next Steps

-- If the retaining wall is not attached to a new non-residential building, a next day permit will be issued with the IRIS Work Type as "Other" and the Census Code shall be "601 Miscellaneous".
+- If the retaining wall is not attached to a new non-residential building, a next-day permit will be issued with the Work Type as "Other" and the Census Code shall be "601 Miscellaneous".
 An engineer's certification will be required during the final inspection.

-- The reviewer shall add the following comment in IRIS under the comment section of Detail Review screen, "Design details and Engineering letter certifying the retaining wall is required prior to the final inspection approval and the issuance of the Certificate of Compliance."
+- The reviewer shall add the following comment under the comment section of the Detail Review screen, "Design details and Engineering letter certifying the retaining wall is required prior to the final inspection approval and the issuance of the Certificate of Compliance."

 - If site fill soils are retained by the non-residential retaining wall, the permit should be obtained at the time of grading permit issuance

-- Permit address will be validated to the IRIS parcel address.
-When there is more than one retaining wall on the parcel, the unique identification for each wall will be defined in the IRIS authorized work.
+- The permit address will be validated to the parcel address.
+When there is more than one retaining wall on the parcel, the unique identifier for each wall will be defined in the authorized work.

 - Clients will be contacted by email to be informed that their plans are ready for pick up.
-Plan review comments can be viewed through the Online Development Center using the project transaction number
+Plan review comments can be viewed through the Permit and Development Portal.

-- Payment are processed by the Development Services Customer Service Center
+- Payments are processed by the Planning and Development Customer Service Center

 - See Development Fee Schedule for specific fees

-- Building permit will be issued at the minimum permit fee as provided in the Development Fee Schedule
+- A building permit will be issued at the minimum permit fee as provided in the Development Fee Schedule.

 When the retaining wall construction has been completed, a final building inspection will be required.
 A certification letter (engineering inspection report) stating that the retaining wall has been inspected and approved by the Special Inspector must be presented to the City of Raleigh Inspector at the time of the inspection.
 The certification letter shall be signed, sealed, and dated by the registered design professional who has been acting as the Special Inspector.